 Ideally we would have needed one and a half fishes so these two fish amply fed the three of us – and they would easily feed a family of four.

-go to site 2 whole sea bream, gutted and scaled
+go 2 whole sea bream, gutted and scaled

 1 fennel bulb, sliced VERY thinly (a mandolin or grater is the best way to do this)